wslh-bio/spriggan/README.md

 #### Contamination detection
 Contamination is detected by classifying reads using [Kraken2 v2.0.8](https://ccb.jhu.edu/software/kraken2/) with the Minikraken2_v1_8GB database.
 A custom Kraken database can be used with the kraken_db parameter.

+#### Assembly calculations
+Calculations are performed based on kraken and quast data to determine the expected : actual assembly length ratio, actual : expected assembly length ratio, and GC content statistics.
+The NCBI Assembly statistics database is referenced during these calculations.

 #### Summary
 Results are summarized using [MultiQC v1.11](https://multiqc.info/) and [Pandas v1.3.2](https://pandas.pydata.org/).
 The main outputs of Spriggan are a csv file named **spriggan_report.csv** and an HTML report file named **spriggan_multiqc_report.html**.
 The **spriggan_report.csv** file summarizes the results of the QC, classification, and MLST steps of the pipeline.
 The **spriggan_multiqc_report.html** file contains tables and figures of quality metrics from the FastQC, BBDuk, Samtools, Kraken, and QUAST steps of the pipeline.